vorpalnet/blade/IAM.md

 `WEB-INF/oidcAuth.properties`.
 The vendor lists Keycloak and Azure as the providers it tested against.

-It was taken to the last step against an OCI identity domain on 2026-09-08, and two things stopped it that have no setting on either side:
+It does not work with an OCI identity domain, for two reasons that no setting on either side changes:

 - Its key matcher accepts only a key marked `use: sig`.
 An identity domain publishes its signing key without a `use` field, so every ID token is